DAVID FRIED

 Rainscapes - Photography

-At first glance, the colorful arrays of countless water drops in Fried’s Rainscape photographs appear to be falling galaxies - clusters of dripping light painted on the night sky.
-On closer inspection one sees that they are actually photographs of pure falling Rain.
+At first glance, the colorful arrays of countless water drops in Fried’s Rainscape photographs appear to be falling galaxies—clusters of dripping light painted on the night sky.
+On closer inspection one sees that they are actually photographs of pure falling rain.

 Fried captures strongly individual patterns of rainfall on large format color film.
 Rich chromatic variations are revealed by the prismatic effect of light passing through each individual raindrop, evoking a spacious cosmic look.
-Fried’s large-scale Rainscape photographs exude a quiet replenishing quality that unloads poetically within the viewer.
+His large-scale Rainscape photographs exude a quiet replenishing quality that unloads poetically within the viewer.

 Interview exerpt: with Eva Mayer / Meier Stadtmagazin November 2007

+The inspirational kick for my ‘Rainscape’ works came in April 1995 on the Canary island of La Palma.
+Events there inspired an ongoing series of non-digital large-format photographs of pure falling rain.
 The story goes: I was staying at a rented hut by a farmer family doing watercolors.
 They told me it hadn’t rained a drop in over one and a half years on the west side of the Island where we were.
 One day I bicycled up the 2400 meter volcano through the clouds, getting wet by them at 2000 meters, and I instantly felt rejuvenated.
 Later that night at a big local outdoor Fiesta, I began a spontaneous 6 hour rain dance – yeah, the live 17 piece band was incredible too!
 The 150 or so town folk and farmers thought I was totally nuts, but the kids really had fun joining in.
 The next day it actually did rain and the following night, all the farmers in the area brought me fruit and homemade wine in sincere thanks and wonder.

 << home texts >> english / deutsch Next >> Rainscapes page 2